DhritiKhanna/Hermes/README.md

 To compile the clang tool, use  `cd clangTool && make clangTool`

 This requires:
 * clang+llvm build files which you can download from [here](http://releases.llvm.org/3.8.0/).
+I have downloaded clang+llvm-3.8.0-x86\_64-linux-gnu-debian8.tar.xz.
+Please change the location of the libraries in Makefile in clangTool folder (this flag: CLANG\_BUILD\_FLAGS).
 * a file called _compile\_commands.json_ which is a compilation database needed for clang tooling.
 The directory contains a sample compile_commands.json file.
 You just have to specify the command, fileName, and the directory.
 Learn how to create such files [here](https://clang.llvm.org/docs/JSONCompilationDatabase.html).

 Change the path to these directories in the Makefile of directory _clangTool_ accordingly.